OpenDSU/docssite/pages/advanced/ArraySSI (RFC-012).md

 |:------------|:--------------------------------------------------------------------------------------------------------------------------------------------|
 | array       | An arraySSI is built using an array of multiple identifiers, such as productID, companyID etc. Example:  ssi:array:domain:encodedArray::v0  |

-# 1. Type-specific and control substrings
+# 1. Type-specific and control substringsy

 As stated before, the specific string of the ArraySSI corresponds to the array of inputs that passes through a key derivation function.
 The result of the derivation is used to get the specific string.